Tanzania pays tearful tribute to plane crash victims

 Emergency workers attempted to lift the aircraft out of the water using ropes, assisted by cranes as residents also sought to help.

-President Samia Suluhu Hassan on Monday expressed her condolences to victims' families, hailing emergency workers and volunteers for acting quickly to save lives.
+President Samia Suluhu Hassan on Monday hailed emergency workers and volunteers for acting quickly to save lives.

 "I congratulate those who participated in the rescue, including the people of Bukoba," she said on Twitter.